dotAIRPORT – Domain Names for Airports

-Imagine all airports would use the same syntax for their web addresses (URLs): Their name, city and/or their IATA code with the new domain suffix .airport!
+The aim is that all airports will use the same syntax for their web addresses (URLs): Their name, city and/or their IATA code with the new domain suffix .airport!

-The Internet user would be enabled to identify the "real" airport website among all the search results in Google.
-The search engines would receive a clear signal which one the original airport website is, as all registrants in the .airport namespace would be authenticated by airport organizations and only airports can register .airport domain names.
-In a few cases several airports share one metropolitan IATA code, and/or the city name:
+The Internet user would be enabled to easily identify authentic, "real" airport website among other results in search engines like Google.
+Search engines would receive a clear signal about the authenticity of a website, as all registrants in the .airport namespace would be authenticated by airport organizations and only official airports authorities are eligible to register .airport domain names.
+In a few cases several airports share one city name (and usually one metropolitan IATA code):

 NYC = New York City = JFK & EWR & LGA